arduino-libraries/Arduino_PowerManagement/docs/README.md

 board.setExternalVoltage(1.80);
 ```

-This method takes a float parameter and automatically converts it internally to the specific internal representation, but any voltage that is not one of the enumerated walue will not work and get this method to return false.
+This method takes a float parameter and automatically converts it internally to the specific internal representation, but any voltage that is not one of the enumerated value will not work and get this method to return false.

 This power rail is the only rail that can be modified on the Portenta H7 board, while Portenta C33 and Nicla Vision have some extra tricks up their sleeves.